Las Vegas Transportation

 Las Vegas Transportation is anchored by McCarran International Airport (LAS) is America’s 7th busiest passenger airport.
 Within its two over-sized terminals, you will notice plant of art, WiFi and the distinction of having over 1200 slot machines.
 Though LAS has pelnty of lounges, dining options are somewhat limited for an airport of this scale, since the powers that be prefer that you dine on The Strip or Downtown.
 Surprisingly, LAS airport includes an Aviation Museum that chronicles when aviation first arrived in Las Vegas.
 The shops at LAS will eagerly tempt you with luxurious gift items before you leave town.
 LAS AIRPORT TERMINAL MAP.

 Taxis are plentiful, but there are long lines to board when big trade shows like Comdex, NAB and Consumer Electronics Show are in town.
-Taxis cost $10-$12 per person to the Strip and $20 to downtown.
+Taxis cost $15 per person to the Strip and $20 to downtown.
+Uber & Lyft cost slightly less.
 If going on the east side of The Strip, ask the driver to take Paradise Road.
 If going the west side of the Strip when its not commute hour, ask the driver to take I-15 Freeway north, then exit at the first Sinatra Drive exit.
 If going downtown, take I-15 Freeway north during non-commute hours, otherwise take Paradise Road, northbound.
 Shuttles to the Strip cost $10.
-Limousines to The Strip cost about $25.
-If you are headed Downtown, add $5-$7.
+Limousines to The Strip cost about $30.
+If you are headed Downtown, add $10.

-The good news is Los Angeles-Las Vegas is designated as a High Speed Rail Corridor by the U.S. Department of Transportation for future funding.
+There is no passenger train service to Las Vegas.
+But, the good news is Virgin Trains USA plans Los Angeles-Las Vegas High Speed Rail Corridor service in the not to distant future.
 See this important article about Interstate High Speed Rail.

 Las Vegas Monorail provides relief to many visitors stuck driving or walking Las Vegas Strip during hot or cold weather. the 4-mile long monorail runs up to 50 mph to these 7 stations on the east side of Las Vegas Strip: